 “Forest” is the largest land category in Connecticut, with approximately 60 percent of the state covered in forest.
 Since the statistic began being tracked in 1952, Connecticut’s net growth of trees has exceeded removals, and today the ratio of growth to removals is more than 2:1.

-However, there is a noticeable lack of diversity in the age classes of Connecticut forests.
-The state’s forests consist of 69 percent mature stands, 25 percent intermediate stands, and just 6 percent regenerating stands.
+However, there is a noticeable lack of diversity in the age classes of Connecticut forests (and southern New England forests in general).
+Connecticut’s forests consist of 69 percent mature stands, 25 percent intermediate stands, and just 6 percent regenerating stands.

 There is a critical loss of young forest habitat (also known as early successional habitat) in the state.
 When there are not enough young forest stands, then species that prefer low-lying vegetation are fewer in number.
 A diverse mix of forest age classes is beneficial because it provides the maximum range of wildlife habitat.
 Forest management is one way that landowners can influence the future composition of Connecticut’s forests.